Parser API

 Interface

-Tokens are exposed as the Token
+Tokens are exposed as the Token enum, which has Start and End variants.

-You can get an iterator of Token
+You can get an iterator of Tokens by calling tokens on a parse result:

 #![allow(unused)] fn main() { let parse_result = Parser::parse(Rule::sum, "1773 + 1362").unwrap(); let tokens = parse_result.tokens(); for token in tokens { println!("{:?}", token); } }